raashidsalih/churn-pipeline/README.md

 ## 6. MLOps
 -   MLflow is used to track experiments and log relevant metrics and artifacts.
 Since FLAML's AutoML is used to train the classifier, the best model is then entered into the model registry.
 -   Deployment is automated via loading the "Champion" model from the registry for inference.
--   Model retraining is triggered at period intervals, but can also happen when performance drops beyond a set threshold.
+-   Model retraining is triggered at period intervals, but can also happen when performance (model metrics, or data dsitribution changes) drops beyond a set threshold.
 -   Monitoring of such drops in performance is facilitated by Grafana, which can also be set up to alert you when such situations occur.

 # Technologies Used